 TAROT CARD SPREADS

-The list on the earlier pages are only a guide.
-Some Tarot Card packs may emphasise different symbols, to the Waite Tarot pack.
+The list of meaning of tarot cards here is only a guide.
+Some Tarot Card packs may emphasize different symbols, to the Waite Tarot pack.
 Other writers may have different opinions to mine.
 In the end, it’s up to you to establish your own meanings for the cards.
 They are a flexible symbolic focus for your intuition.

-Lastly, it is almost impossible to read the tarot for yourself: Wishful thinking and inner fears get in the way.
+Lastly, it is almost impossible to read the tarot for yourself because you are biased.
+Wishful thinking and inner fears get in the way.
 Again, like all psychic gifts, it is given to you to share with others.

 HOW TO READ THE TAROT SPREAD

 The illustration shows the most commonly used spread called ‘The Celtic Cross’.
 Each position of the cards represents an aspect of the querant’s life.
-If there’s a particular question to be asked select a card that most represents the problem and lay it in the significator position under card 1.
+If there’s a particular question to be asked select a card that most represents the problem.
+Lay it in the significator position under card 1.
 A person is represented by one of the court cards.
 If it’s a general reading I tend to omit the significator card.

 Ask your sitter to shuffle the cards and concentrate on the problem they want guidance for.
 Lay the cards out face upwards as shown in the illustration.

-The meanings of the positions are interpreted as follows:
+The meaning of tarot cards in the spreads and positions are interpreted as follows:

 - Card 4.
-“This is beneath him” The card here indicates the persons inner feelings, subconscious desires and state of mind.
+“This is beneath him.”
+This card indicates the persons inner feelings, subconscious desires and state of mind.

 - Card 5.
-“This is behind him” Influences that are passing away are shown by this card.
+“This is behind him.”
+These are influences that are passing away.
 Interestingly sometimes this card represents the nature of the persons life history.

-- Card 7.”This is himself” This signifies the inquirer’s attitude.
+- Card 7.”This is himself.”
+This represents the inquirer’s attitude.

 - Card 8.
-“This is his environment” This signifies other peoples attitude to the inquirer and home and work influences.
+“This is his environment.”
+This represents other peoples attitude to the inquirer and home and work influences.